saveryanov/cordova-playground/README.md

 # cordova-playground #

 Repository for experiments and learning cordova by tutorials at https://www.tutorialspoint.com/cordova.
-I'll run this tutorials by creating android app.
+I will go through these tutorials when creating an application for android.

 ## Install ##